Alokmistry/propertypricefrontend/README.md

 # PropValueAI – Property Price Prediction

-PropValueAI is an AI-powered web application that predicts real estate prices based on property details such as location, size, and amenities.
+PropValueAI is a web-based application that provides AI-powered property price predictions for Indian real estate.
+This repository contains the **frontend** of the application, built with React and integrated with Supabase authentication and a FastAPI backend.

+The goal of this project is to offer users a simple, fast, and accurate way to estimate property prices based on real-world inputs.

 ## Features
 - AI-based price prediction